I wrote two articles about correctly sizing InnoDB buffer pool: Is InnoDB Buffer Pool big enough? and Can we shrink InnoDB Buffer Pool?.

 If you use MyISAM on purpose, consider using InnoDB instead.
 There aren’t many good reasons to choose MyISAM nowadays.
 That said, if you use MyISAM for a good reason, check if you can use Aria instead.
 It’s very possible you can’t, because Aria is sensibly slower on write.
 But as a general rule… the least storage engines you use in the same server, the better.

 We discussed the methods I know to check if Aria pagecache is reasonably sized.
-However, don’t be too paranoid about it.
+However, don’t spend too much time on this.
 You surely should enlarge the pagecache if it is not big enough, but that’s not a common situation.
-Shrinking it could also make sense to save resources and improve performance, but if the gain is small it’s hardly worth the effort.
+If it’s heavily oversized, shrinking it could also make sense to save resources and improve performance.
+But normally it’s not worth the effort.

 For a complete review of your MariaDB configuration, consider our MariaDB Health Checks.